-On April 29, 2015, we issued \$200 million of 8% Notes and used a portion of the net proceeds to repurchase and redeem all of our outstanding 11.25% Notes tendered pursuant to a cash tender offer and redemption and to pay related fees and expenses.
-We received net proceeds of approximately \$35.3 million which are being used for working capital and general corporate purposes, including any potential acquisitions and capital expenditures to remodel our restaurants.
+On April 29, 2015, we issued \$200 million of 8% Notes and used a portion of the net proceeds to repurchase and redeem all of our \$150 million of outstanding 11.25% Notes tendered pursuant to a cash tender offer and redemption and to pay related fees and expenses.
+We received net proceeds of approximately \$35.2 million which are being used for working capital and general corporate purposes, capital expenditures to remodel our restaurants and future Burger King restaurant acquisitions.